 When SEOs out there hear the words “Google Update”, they always fear the worst.
-History shows that any new addition to the search engine’s algorithm wreaks havoc on your website’s ranking, traffic, link building process, or overall content marketing strategy.
+History shows that any new addition to the search engine’s algorithm wreaks havoc on your website’s ranking, traffic, link-building process, or overall content marketing strategy.

 Updates like RankBrain, Panda, Penguin, and Hummingbird were tough on business owners upon their launch.
-All these algorithms focused on finding and punishing low-quality and thin content, link spam, manipulative link building strategies, and poor user experience.
+All these algorithms focused on finding and punishing low-quality and thin content, link spam, manipulative link-building strategies, and poor user experience.

 Take Panda for example.
 The algorithm’s first version, Panda 1.0, targeted thin content and content farms.
 In its beginning, Google claimed that the algorithm update affected 12% of U.S. searches.
-This led to several websites like About.com and Demand Media to optimize their content to gain more traffic and page views.
+This led to several websites like About.com and Demand Media optimizing their content to gain more traffic and page views.

 In October 2019, Google introduced a new algorithm called BERT.
 And no, it’s not after the Sesame Street character.
 It stands for Bidirectional Encoder Representations from Transformers.

-Given the history of chaos and destruction these updates typically bring, it might surprise you when I tell you that this one, regardless of its size, won’t be the star of your nightmares.
+Given the history of chaos and destruction, these updates typically bring, it might surprise you when I tell you that this one, regardless of its size, won’t be the star of your nightmares.